 - As inequitable internal practices and procedures are identified, new policies are developed.

-- Establish culturally responsive tools and resources that are accessible for all communities.
+- Culturally responsive tools and resources must be accessible for all communities.

-- Build equity into the overall organizational structure so that as leadership changes, equity remains a priority.
+- Building equity into the overall organizational structure ensures that as leadership changes, equity remains a priority.

 Inclusion: Differences are Seen as Assets

 - Lasting change is possible when those who are directly impacted have the platform to speak their own truth and organize their power.